pankaj90382/TSAI/S15/README.md

 ### Objective
-In S14, Prepared the dataset of school images consisting of background, background images with foreground objects, dense map from the  an image with foreground objects and background image, predict the depth map as well as a mask for the foreground object.
+In S14, Prepared the dataset of school images consisting of background, background images with foreground objects, predict [denseDepth](https://github.com/ialhashim/DenseDepth/blob/master/DenseDepth.ipynb) map from an image with foreground objects and background image, mask for the foreground object as ground truth .
+In S15, apply various transformations and prepare the model to get the same groundtruths.

-### Dataset
+### Dataset Info
-A custom dataset will be used to train this model, which consists of:
+A custom dataset will be used to train model, which consists of:
 - 100 background images
 - 400k foreground overlayed on background images
 - 400k masks for the foreground overlayed on background images